colin-adams/chu-shogi-tools/README.md

 10) rm -rf EIFGENs

-11) cp fen2fsy start.fen ~/chu-tools
+11) cp start.fen ~/chu-tools

 12) Change to the installation directory (cd ~/chu-tools) and type the command:

 ./forsyth2svg stampede.fsy

-This should create a file stampede.svg - one of my mating problems.
+This should create a file stampede.svg[*] - one of my mating problems.

 13) Type the commands:

 ./fen2fsy start.fen start.fsy

 ./forsyth2png start.fsy

 This should create a file start1.png - the start position obtained by doing File -> Save Position from the xboard menu

+[*] This is hanging at 100% CPU busy.
+Bummer